 2.7 Hydrogeologic Inventory and Groundwater Level Trends

 Published well logs were reviewed to locate wells and refine the thickness of hydrologic units present within the Jacumba Valley alluvial aquifer.
 Table 2-6 provides a summary of the information available from driller well logs obtained to date.
-Well information has been updated based on field reconnaissance and/or historical data
+Well information has been updated based on field reconnaissance and/or historical data.